NonceGeek/Move-Bounties-For-Hackerhouse/README.md

 THis Repo is created for Move Bounties for Hackerhouse that hodl on Dali.

-All payment is using xUSDT on Starcoin.
+All payments are using xUSDT on Starcoin.